solaranamnesis/ottohahn/full-text-english.md

 #### English translation note:

-While translating I attempt to take Hahn's perspective while considering the extent to which his ideas were deemed controversial.
-Also, I condsider myself extremely familiar with the material, since I have been photographing meteorite thin sections at various magnifications for three years now.
+I take Hahn's perspective while translating and I try to convey his point as best I can.
+In some respects I feel his argument is that of a lawyer and so being I try to follow suit.
+I consider myself familiar with meteorites although not a mineral expert.
+All of my images can be viewed online at my Solar Anamnesis website.
+There one will find images of all types of meteorites in high resolution.
 I prefer updating the terms to reflect the modern nomenclature.
-Also, I don't have any German language skills.
-I only wanted a good read and I don't consider this a professional translation by any means.
-When I saw that Hahn's book was never published in English, and since I really like reading historical material I thought I could have fun and translate it myself to get the gist of what he was saying about meteorites.
-This is only public in the (hopeful) case that an altruistic person(s) with native skills would help with the result that the end effort may have free copy license for all to enjoy.
+Also, I don't have German language skills.
+I only wanted a good read and I don't consider this as a professional translation by any means.
+When I saw that Hahn's book was never published in English, and since I really like reading historical material, I thought I could have fun and translate it myself to get the gist of what he was saying about meteorites.
+This is only public in the case that others with native skills would help, with the result that the final effort may be free and available readily online.
 This is an excellent work with incredible microphotographs at high magnifications (consider the collodion process was invented in 1851, the gelatin dry plate in 1871, this book published in 1880).
-You can tell the author went through a lot of hard work to bring it all together, as he emphasizes.
+You can tell the author went through a lot of hard work to bring it all together, as he himself emphasizes.

 # 1:

-It was not the inconsequential attacks on my "Primordial Cell" that made me tire in my efforts to establish certain new geological facts, but rather it was the observation of the untenability of the previous views in the most undisputedly important part of the geological sciences, in the part through which it relates to the cosmos — that is, the doctrine of the so-called plutonic rocks.
+It was not the inconsequential attacks on my "Primordial Cell" that made me tire in my efforts to establish certain new geological facts, but rather it was the untenability of the previous views regarding the most undisputedly important part of the geological sciences, in the part through which it is related to the cosmos — that is, the doctrine of the so-called plutonic rocks.

-If, in the first part of my "Primordial Cell" I had tolerated the doctrine, and with resignation accepted that the core of our Earth and also the knowledge pertaining to its real genesis will always be hidden from us - then, at the end of this book, then there is now an alternative: the meteorite, which reveals a distant passage that no researcher has yet dared.
+If, in the first part of my "Primordial Cell" I had tolerated the doctrine, and with resignation accepted that the core of our Earth and also the knowledge pertaining to its real genesis will always be hidden from us - then, at the end of this book, then there is now an alternative: the meteorite, which reveals a distant time window, where no researcher has yet ventured.

 With this as my guide I now continue.

-I did this, accompanied on the one hand by the sharply pronounced sarcasm of the specialists, and on the other cheered up by earlier results and the now daily support and counsel from the few friends whom I have succeeded in convincing.
+I did this, accompanied on the one hand with the sharply pronounced sarcasm of the specialists, and on the other by my joy with earlier results and the now daily support and counsel from the few friends whom I have succeeded in convincing.

 The results yielded from this strenuous effort of almost super human endeavor over the previous year are laid down in the following pages.

-It is a world of life in a rock which fell to Earth and brought us news of the smallest beings from the most distant places - a life world which a mortal eye could scarcely hope to behold: a world of beings showing us the creative power that made our Earth out of a nebula and has worked everywhere and evenly in the universe.
+It is a world of life in a rock which fell to Earth and brought us tidings of the smallest beings from the most distant places - a life world which a mortal eye could hardly hope to behold: a world of beings showing us the creative power that made our Earth out of a nebula and has worked everywhere and evenly in the universe.

 Admittedly, the meteorites, namely the chondrites, for these are the ones which are preferentially subject to my investigations, have no life of higher construction; instead, all are lower life forms - the same ones which prevail in the Silurian strata - sponges, corals, and crinoids - it is with these species that similar characteristics are found.